dev-nekoboi/dn-py-misc/README.md

 # dev-nekoboi's Python Module
-A miscellaneous Python module for all of the things that I wish were features of Python without having to program them myself.
+A miscellaneous Python module for all of the functions that I wish were Python features.

+---

+Contact information:
+---

+To report any bugs that you find, please email [dev@nekoboi.com](mailto:dev@nekoboi.com) with the subject line `github:dn-python-module:bugs`.

+To submit a suggestion for a function to add to the module, please email [dev@nekoboi.com](mailto:dev@nekoboi.com) with the subject line: `github:dn-python-module:suggestion`.

+For any other topic related to this repository and the module packaged within, please email [dev@nekoboi.com](mailto:dev@nekoboi.com) with the subject line: `github:dn-python-module:misc`.

 ---